ayaseCorporation/WassermannWolfMethod/PACKAGES.md

 > designWavelength is a parameter for the solver specifying the wavelength to fix a refractive indices of materials.

-Some packages have "Example" section at the bottom of each files to show simple explanation of its usage.
+Some packages have "Example" section at the bottom of each file to show simple explanation of its usage.

 ## Simple description of each packages